♥LOVE NOTE – Monday 20th April, 2020

-I started a post about a week after my 70th birthday on April 2nd and here we are now a couple of weeks later.
+I started a post a week after my 70th birthday on April 2nd and it’s now already a couple of weeks later.
 I’m working hard at getting back into the habit of writing again.
 Or more to the point, I’ve been putting in lots of effort NOT writing.
-It sure is challenging particularly as ♡Shelton and I are owning up at this Stay-At-Home / Stay-Safe time as binge-watching Netflix
+It sure is challenging creating the habit again.

 addicts fanatics buffs enthusiasts devotees……

 We made the blunder of starting The Grand Hotel a couple of days ago with 5 episodes on the first evening….
-Well who would be able to stop after just one episode of this mix of murders, secrets, lies, intrigue, plot twists, mystery, great characters, cross-class romance, family dynamics, a Poirot-type murder inspector, powerful matriarch and much more?
+Well, who would be able to stop after just one episode of this mix of intrigue, plot twists, mystery, secrets, lies, great characters, cross-class romance, family dynamics, murders and a Poirot-type murder inspector, a powerful matriarch and much more?

-Remember one of the things that I mentioned in my last post is I’m exploring who/what is the new Me?
-My new identity.
-Post Fire.
-Post 70.
+Remember one of the things I mentioned in my last post is that I’m exploring who/what is the new Me?

 addict fanatic buff enthusiast devotee especially in the genre of history dramas.

 And I am also a writer.
-And I have told myself today is the day to write as it is now 4 weeks since the last post and I had secret intentions of writing weekly.
-I’ll just have to work towards that!
+I told myself today is the day to write as it is now 4 weeks since the last post.
+I did have secret intentions of writing weekly but I’ll just have to work towards that!
 It looks like weekly was being overly ambitious.
-Something to aspire to though, thinks I.
+Something to aspire to though I am thinking.